 Do you participate in community events?
 Support local charities?
 If so, add an events page to your website.
 This shows prospective new patients that you’re involved in your community.
 Plus, you may be able to obtain valuable local links from the community organizations you support, increasing your authority with search engines.

 And be sure to update your events page regularly to keep your website current.

 4. Give Your Chiropractic Website Design a Makeover

 When was your chiropractic website design last updated?
 If it’s been longer than four years, it has exceeded its shelf life.
 Do you have content that needs to be updated?
 When was the last time you had new photos taken of your team and office?
 Is your site mobile-friendly?

 Prospective new patients instantly evaluate your clinical skills based on the look and feel of your website.
 They see your site as a reflection of what it’s like to receive care from you.
 And, in their minds, a poor digital experience could mean a poor real-world experience.
 After all, if you’re not up-to-date digitally, you may not be up-to-date clinically.

 Online marketing isn’t a set-it-and-forget-it strategy.
 It’s an ongoing process.
 But if done right, it can be a powerful tool for generating new patients.
-Download our free eBook, 10 Ways to Get New Patients from the Internet, for more strategies to grow your online presence.
+Download our free eBook, 5 Factors of Digital Marketing Success, for more strategies to grow your online presence.